 Children’s Peace Memorial

 This commemorates the children of Hiroshima, who survived the bombing and went on to suffer the after-effects of radiation, such as skin deformities & growth issues.
 It includes the story of Sadako Sasaki, who at age 2, survived the bombing and was caught in the “black rain”, resulting from the bomb.
 She exhibited no adverse symptoms till she was 8, when she was diagnosed with Leukemia.
 The story goes, that while in the hospital, Sadako made paper cranes, wanting to make one thousand, to get a wish: to be cured and live.
-Short on paper, she would use medicine wrappings, get well present wrappings from other patients.
+Short on paper, she would use medicine wrappings and get-well present wrappings from other patients.
 She died at the age of 12.
 Her story touched many, and she became a symbol of the impact of nuclear war.
 There is a statue of her holding a paper crane, and it is covered in paper crane garlands, with following message at its base: “This is our cry.
 This our prayer.
 Peace in the world.”

 Awe over how much the city has rebuilt itself

 85% of Hiroshima’s buildings were destroyed by the bomb.
 It’s staggering to believe this, because Hiroshima is such a hustling, bustling city center!
 I was stunned to learn this is where Mazda has its headquarters.
-The work to rebuild the city began 3 days after the bombing, and in looking at the city, one would find it hard to believe it was destroyed just 40-50 years ago.
+The work to rebuild the city began a mere 3 days after the bombing, and in looking at the city, one would find it hard to believe it was destroyed just 40-50 years ago.